Recycling

 Here are some reliable websites that will help you understand what recycling means and what can be recycled.
 There are also websites with facts about recycling and some fun activities.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
-Check the About link on the website, if you can find one.
+Check the About link on this website.
 That will tell you what the company’s mission and values are.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.